trzemecki/Unum/README.txt

     i.e. it will create the directory <python-site-packages-dir>/unum
   - if the installation is successful (see below), you can safely remove <your-install-directory>

-  - alternately, if you have setuptools installed you can do:
-    "easy_install unum" to obtain it online from PyPI.

-  - On Windows you may need to do "python -m easy_install unum" instead.
-  - On Linux you may need to do "sudo easy_install unum".

 -------------------------------------------------------------------------
 * To run the test cases: